flannerym/essays/five-specimens/README.md

 The British botanist ==Richard Spruce=={Q1349394} ==took notes=={73f8a24a} on the indigenous uses for the plants he collected and in some cases these are still affixed to specimens as with this ==Paricá tree=={Q150584} cutting gathered in the ==Amazon region=={Q2841453} near the ==Rio Negro=={Q118771} in 1850.
 In the note, Spruce tells of what he learned about the tree’s seeds from indigenous guides who traveled with him.
 The seeds were dried, ground to a powder, which was then inhaled through a narrow two-part pipe made by halving a bone from a birds leg.
 The effect of inhalation was an altered state of conscious.

-The history of plant collecting is closely tied to the history of colonization around the world.
+The history of plant collecting is closely tied to the history of colonization worldwide.
 Nations like Britain had powerful navies that sailed around the world often with naturalists to survey the resources of lands they visited.
 Because they knew little about these areas, collectors had to rely on indigenous people to find and identify plants and their uses.
 When reporting on their travels, collectors sometimes ignored or minimized these contributions.
 In other cases, this information was lost in transit or discarded by those who didn’t consider it important.
 In this way the indigenous contribution to plant discovery was erased.
 This is not the case here, where Spruce gave detailed information and acknowledged that it came from his guides.

 ### Today’s Labels
 .ve-media gh:flannerym/media/Nelson.jpg sticky right